MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/cocossharp.md

 <a name="nuget" />

-## Adding the CocosSharp Nuget packages
+## Adding the CocosSharp NuGet packages

 Before using CocosSharp, developers need to make a few additions to their Xamarin.Forms project.
 This guide assumes a Xamarin.Forms project with an iOS, Android, and .NET Standard library project.
 All of the code will be written in the .NET Standard library project; however, libraries must be added to the iOS and Android projects.

-The CocosSharp Nuget package contains all of the objects needed to create CocosSharp objects.
+The CocosSharp NuGet package contains all of the objects needed to create CocosSharp objects.
-The CocosSharp.Forms nuget package includes the `CocosSharpView` class, which is used to host CocosSharp in Xamarin.Forms.
+The CocosSharp.Forms NuGet package includes the `CocosSharpView` class, which is used to host CocosSharp in Xamarin.Forms.
 Add the **CocosSharp.Forms** NuGet and **CocosSharp** will be automatically added as well.
 To do this, right-click on the **Packages** folder in the .NET Standard library project and select **Add Packages...**.
 Enter the search term